Review: Transavia Offers Quality with Less Money

 - Our Flight from Amsterdam to Helsinki

 - Our Rating

 - Why Do We Recommend Transavia?

 Transavia - A Dutch Low-cost Airline

 Nowadays, Transavia is owned by Air France-KLM.
-Its main hub is located in Amsterdam and Transavia is concentrating especially on holiday routes departing from the Netherlands.
+Its main hub is located in Amsterdam Airport and Transavia is concentrating especially on holiday routes departing from the Netherlands.

 Our Flight from Amsterdam to Helsinki

 Our flight departed in the evening from Schiphol Airport.
 Schiphol is the main airport of Amsterdam and also one of the busiest airport in Europe.
 Our flight was operated with a really new Boeing 737-800, which means the plane is in really great condition.
-It also had the new livery of Transavia.
+It had also the new livery of Transavia.

 Perfect Quality in the Low-cost Class

 Strict luggage policies are not uncommon among low-cost airlines.
-However, many low-cost airline allow one piece of hand luggage and also one small personal item.
+However, many low-cost airlines allow one piece of hand luggage and also one small personal item.
 Transavia does not offer free personal item but they didn't seem to have any strict control at the gate like Ryanair and Wizzair have, whereas their staffs check every single passenger meticulously before boarding.